 - > Continue to eat a healthy diet based on Canada's Food Guide.
-Don't take any antioxidants or natural health products without first talking with your doctor. - > If you haven't already done so, stop smoking. - > If you're fertile, use birth control for the duration of the treatments and afterwards, in line with your doctor's recommendations.
+Don't take any antioxidants or natural health products without first talking with your doctor. - > If you haven't already done so, stop smoking. - > If you're fertile, use birth control for the duration of the treatments.